ngagesdk/open8/README.md

 [retro8](https://github.com/Jakz/retro8)?
 Why do we need another one?

 All the projects mentioned here are written in relatively modern C++.
-That's fine and all of these projects have their raison d'être, but this poses problems for older platforms.
+That's fine and all of these projects have their raison d'Ãªtre, but this poses problems for older platforms.

 The main focus of open8 is on portability, especially with regard to the retro homebrew scene.
+Keeping the entire project in C helps to maintain portability across different platforms.

 ## Screenshots